309 Gregory Hall

 Chloe Parrella (B.A.
 Gettysburg College): "The Assembled Meanings of Soil in Early Medieval England"

 Heather Duncan (B.A.
 Missouri State University, M.A.
 Southeastern Indiana University): "A Kingdom Forgotten: Recovering Roman Gepidia"

 Rhiannon Hein (B.A.
 University of Alabama, M.A.
 University of Illinois): “A Provincial Cosmos: German Towns, Gowns, and the Making of Modernity, 1775-1848”

 Eva Kuras (Comparative and World Literatures -- B.A.
 Cornell University, M.A.
 University of Illinois): “The Circulating Eurasian Romance: Varqeh o Golshah and Floire et Blancheflor”

 Lingyan Liu (B.A.
 Nanchang University, M.A.
-Beijing Normal University): "That Hideous Noise: The Sounds of Chinese and Chinese-Americans in Race Making, 1850s-1930s"
+Beijing Normal University): "A Nation of Noise: The Sounds of China and the Construction of Race and Identity, 1850s-1930s"